reykboerner/diusst/docs/diusst.md

 Additionally, for Bayesian inference we require
 * `emcee`, `h5py`.

-#### Running simulations with diuSST
+#### Running simulations with DiuSST

-The *diuSST* model is written as a Python class `Diusst`.
+The *DiuSST* model is written as a Python class `Diusst`.
 The general procedure for running a simulation is
 ```
 # load model
 from diusst import Diusst